Our Latest Idaho MSA Blog Posts

 Funding with a debit/credit card is quick, simple, convenient, and many people choose to use their credit cards so they can also take advantage of rewards programs or bonus miles they earn for using those cards.
 That's a double-dip, and a great way to take advantage of those rewards while funding your Idaho MSA at the same time.
 You don't even need to leave your couch to do it!
 Excellent strategy!

 - Mailing A Physical Check:

 You can write a check from any existing bank account and mail it into our office.
 As soon as we receive your check, we will deposit those funds into your Idaho MSA.
-When selecting this method be sure to account for the postal mail time, and also be sure to include a deposit slip so we know where to put the funds!
+When selecting this method be sure to account for the postal mail time, and also be sure to indicate the check is for your Idaho MSA so we know where to put the funds when we receive them.

 To mail us a check, use the following address:

 401 W. Front Street #100

 If you've got a smartphone, you can download the IIB mobile app and make deposits with your camera!
 Just log into the app, snap a picutre of the check and you're good to go.

 Our newest deposit feature allows you to quickly and easily transfer funds into your Idaho MSA from any bank account you own at any financial institution.
 All you need to do is log into IIB's online banking portal and from there, you can set up these transfers as "one-time", or you can set up a recurring series.
 There is no fee to do this, and it's a quick and simple way to make deposits no matter where you'd like the money to pull from.